-Students should go to Password Reset Tool if they have password issues.
+Students should go to https://mypassword.pvamu.edu/ if they have password issues.
 The page will provide instructions for resetting passwords and contact information if login issues persist.
-For other technical questions regarding eCourses, call the Center for Instructional Innovation and Technology Services at 936-261-3283 or email cits@pvamu.edu.
+For other technical questions regarding eCourses, call the Center for Instructional Innovation and Technology Services at 936-261-3283 or email ciits@pvamu.edu.